Brand: Eberhard Faber

 Made in: USA

 3rd in a trio of an incredible run of iconic Faber pencils!
 The Microtomic 603 sports a distinct color known as dusk gray and was first introduced in 1953.
 Advertised as Hi-Density Graphite drawing pencils, the Microtomics were produced in 18 scientifically graded degrees.
 These pencils were produced in the 9H to 7B range with the softer grades being oh so scarce and desirable.
+Available for purchase is the solid 2H and the hold sticker looks fantastic!

 The Eberhard Faber Pencil Company was founded in New York City in 1861 by the German-born Eberhard Faber (1822-1879).
 The brand was essentially a spin-off from the family’s then 100-year-old company known as A. W. Faber.
 The American branch of the Faber pencil dynasty began in 1848 when the 26-year-old Eberhard went on a scouting trip for high-quality red cedar to ship back to his brothers Lothar and Johann’s pencil plant in Germany.
 By 1850, Eberhard had settled in New York and opened a stationery store in Manhattan while continuing to export cedar back to Stein.